Ajnasz/IniReader/README.md

 * file: (Optional), String, Name of the configuration file to write.
 If you didn't set the file name in the constructor, you must do it here.
 * le: (Optional), String, default: '\n', Line ending.
 Possible values are: '\n', '\r\n', '\r'

 ### param ###
 Method to get or set a configuration value, or a section or the whole configuration as an object

 #### Arguments: ####
-prop: (Optional), String, The name of the property or block.
+* prop: (Optional), String, The name of the property or block.
 If the argument is empty, it will return the whole configuration object.
 To retreive a block, give the name of the block. `iniReaderInstance.param('blockname')`.
-To retreive a property value, give the name of the block and the property name concatenated witha a dot: `blockanem.propertyname`.
+To retreive a property value, give the name of the block and the property name concatenated witha a dot: `blockname.propertyname`.
-value: (Optional), String,Number,Object, The value of the parameter.
+* value: (Optional), String,Number,Object, The value of the parameter.
 Pass an object to add several prooperties to a section

 ## Basic usage ##